Are you teaching sight words to young readers?

 It’s time to rethink how we teach sight words.

 I used to think that when we teach sight words to young readers, we should teach them as whole words.
 This is why I used to share a collection of sight word books that taught the words through repeated exposure.
-(Those will soon disappear from the site and my shop.)
+(I’ve since removed them from the site and my shop.)

-But research is telling us that this isn’t how the brain learns to read.
+But research tells us that this isn’t how the brain learns to read.